xenatorxq/weird/README.md

 ## line 57 for the custom audio

 ## 2. go to script.js for the texts because i know you’ll change the texts, there you can see the text that will appear when you enter the password.
+## if you want to change the password, go to line 1

 ## 3. go to style.css for the design, i hope you know how to read this file lol.
 ## line 13 for the background image, again, put the file into the assets folder.